tina-hello/doh-gcf/README.md

 Any resolvers that support DoH can be used by their complete domain and query path, eg to use Google's DoH variant, use `https://region-projectname.cloudfunctions.net/functionname/dns.google/dns-query`.
 The X-Forwarded-For header is set with your device's IP, so ECS should work correctly through this mode.
 If you're using NextDNS, eg `https://region-projectname.cloudfunctions.net/functionname/dns.nextdns.io/abc123`, notice the log should show your original IP and the local resolving works accordingly.
 You can disable the header from the source code from a marked comment inside `sendDoH()`.

+### Random Mode

+There are four group of resolvers that you can pick to resolve queries.
+Each query would be resolved by different member, reducing the amount of data each resolver have of your activity.
+Use the group name as short code.

+* `unrestricted` : The unrestricted, non-filtering variants of Adguard, Quad9 and Cloudflare.

+* `ecs` : The ECS variants of Google, OpenDNS and Quad9.
+Note the address used is Google Cloud's.
+If you really need ECS with DoH from randomized resolver, you can adapt the code to call DoH instead of Do53.

+* `malware` : Anti malware variants of AdGuard, CleanBrowsing, Cloudflare and Quad9.

+* `family` : Family friendly variants of AdGuard, CleanBrowsing, Cloudflare, and OpenDNS.

 ## Pros :

 * Free for even heavy usages.
 With free 2 million calls and 5 GB egress traffic a month, this should be enough to serve even an entire household (for comparison, the free tier for NextDNS provides 300 thousand request a month).